ewpratten/ewpratten.com/_drafts/2020-12-31-Year-wrapup.md

 All the code I have written this year has lead to the need to build a plethora of common software libraries in my three main languages: Python, Java, and C/C++.
 Through the process of building these, I have picked up many new skills like: properly unit-testing software, [building reliable library distribution systems](/blog/2020/09/17/ultralight-writeup), and extensively documenting code.

-In the web world, I have learned to work with [JamStack](https://jamstack.org/), and have deployed many serverless / lambda-powered web applications, all based on [Flask](https://github.com/pallets/flask) or [Jekyll](https://jekyllrb.com/).
+In the web world, I have learned to work with [JamStack](https://jamstack.org/), and have deployed many serverless / lambda-powered web applications, mostly based on [Flask](https://github.com/pallets/flask) or [Jekyll](https://jekyllrb.com/).
 A list of my repositories that use these technologies can be found [here](https://github.com/search?l=&q=user%3AEwpratten+filename%3Anow.json&type=code).

 I have also picked up low-level programming for systems running on the [AVR Microprocessor architecture](https://en.wikipedia.org/wiki/AVR_microcontrollers).
 I have found AVR programming to be a fun and generally easy way to learn about very low-level computing: interrupts, timers, I/O, serial busses, memory management, etc. I also used this as an opportunity to learn how to use a powerful new build system developed by Google, called [*Bazel*](/categories?c=bazel).
 Many of my projects this year have been shifting over to build with *Bazel* as I really enjoy the build environment and tooling available.
-I have also used *Bazel* to build [my quite popular school note-taking system](/blog/2020/08/23/notetaking-with-latex).
+I have also used *Bazel* to build [my popular school note-taking system](/blog/2020/08/23/notetaking-with-latex).

 A list of the over 200 personal projects I have worked on this year (including unfinished projects) can be found with [this query](https://github.com/search?l=&q=user%3AEwpratten+created%3A%22%3E+2020-01-01+%3C+2021-01-01%22&type=repositories).